 Kayak on the East River from Pier 2 for FREE in the summer months.
 Little kids can ride with a parent at most times, but take note: Sunday afternoons are reserved for families and kids as young as 7 can paddle solo.

 The Green Roofs at Piers 1, 5, and 6 are a great way to learn about sustainability.
 They keep buildings cool in summer, warm in winter, and add a much-needed element of Mother Nature to our concrete jungle.

 RELATED: NYC's Best Playgrounds: 21 Parks Worthy of a Subway Schlep

 Climb to new heights and enjoy the view of Manhattan from the Pier 5 playground.
 Photo courtesy of the park

-29. Pick a playground, any playground.
-Main Street Playground was our go-to spot until my daughter discovered the magic of Swing Valley.
+The Main Street Playground was our go-to spot until my daughter discovered the magic of Swing Valley.

-Pump some iron at the Pier 5 fitness area (yes, they have a section for kids!) before stuffing yourselves with the best salted caramel ice cream this side of the East River at Ample Hills.
+Pump some iron at the Pier 2 fitness area (yes, they have a section for kids!) before stuffing yourselves with the best salted caramel ice cream this side of the East River at Ample Hills.
 It’s all about balance, right?

 Hungry?
 Concession stands abound in warm weather and family-friendly restaurants are never far.
-Also worth noting: shade can be found everywhere.
+Also worth noting: Shade can be found everywhere.
 For more to see and explore in the neighborhood, check out our Dumbo Neighborhood Guide.